jgerrish/basino/README.md

 things.
 Linker flags were a pain to get working with each separate language.
 Users are welcome to contribute helpful improvements.

+The Rust code has had the testing driver moved into the examples directory.
+This was done to reduce the total linked size of the normal code.

 Then you can either use it in your own project, or try testing it with Rust or Nim:

 $ cd rust-basino
 $ cargo build
+$ cargo run --example test_stack
 $ cargo run

 Build the Nim version: